Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Introduction

-While hyperplane separability in $\Rd$ is a well-studied problem, its adaptation to non-standard data, such as graphs and other relational and algebraic structures has received less attention in artificial intelligence.
-This is somewhat surprising, as several problems in AI, including e.g. machine learning, formal concept analysis, and inductive logic programming (see Section~\ref{sec:maximalclosed} for some illustrative examples), can be viewed as special cases of half-space separation in finite closure systems.
-In contrast, several results concerning different formal properties of \textit{abstract} half-spaces over finite domains have been published in \textit{geometry} and \textit{theoretical computer science} \cite<see, e.g.,>{Chepoi1994,ellis1952,Kubis2002,vandeVel1984}.
-Using the fact that the family of convex hulls in $\Rd$ forms a {\em closure system}, the underlying idea of adapting hyperplane separation in $\Rd$ to arbitrary finite sets $E$ is to consider some semantically meaningful closure system $\cl$ over $E$.
-A subset $H$ of $E$ is considered as an {\em abstract} half-space, if $H$ and its complement both belong to $\cl$.
-In this field of research there is a distinguished focus on characterization results of {\em Kakutani closure systems}~\cite<see, e.g.,>{Chepoi1994,Vel1993}.
+While half-space separability in $\Rd$ is a well-understood problem, its adaptation to closure systems over finite ground sets has received less attention in the machine learning literature.
+This is somewhat surprising, as several problems including, for example, node classification in networks (see, e.g., \cite{ThiessenG21}) or certain consistent hypothesis finding problems in inductive logic programming~(see, e.g., \cite{NieWol97}) can be viewed as special cases of half-space separation in finite closure systems.
+In contrast, several results concerning different formal properties of \textit{abstract} half-spaces over finite domains have been published in \textit{theoretical computer science} and \textit{geometry}~(see, e.g., \cite{Chepoi1994,ellis1952,Kubis2002,vandeVel1984}).
+Using the fact that the family of convex sets in $\Rd$ forms a {\em closure system}, the underlying idea of adapting hyperplane separation in $\Rd$ to arbitrary finite ground sets $E$ is to consider some semantically meaningful closure system $\cl$ over $E$.
+A subset $H$ of $E$ is considered as an {\em (abstract) half-space}, if $H$ and its complement both belong to $\cl$.
+In this field of research there is a distinguished focus on characterization results of {\em Kakutani closure systems} (see, e.g.,~\cite{Chepoi1994,Vel1993}).
 This kind of closure systems satisfy the property that any two subsets of the ground set are half-space separable in the closure system if and only if their closures are disjoint.